Health and Insurance

 In addition, French Social Security coverage never includes repatriation coverage and it is therefore preferable to obtain this coverage through a complementary insurance.

-Disclaimer: The websites listed above are for information purposes only.
-OMNES Education does not benefit financially from any of them and cannot be held responsible for any dispute or damage caused by the service providers listed above.
+Disclaimer: the above websites are for information purposes only.
+OMNES Education does not benefit financially from any of them and cannot be held responsible in the event of litigation or prejudice caused by the service providers listed above.

 What is a personal civil liability insurance?